Periodic Review of Online Courses

 The review process from initial course development to the four-year periodic review.

 MSU’s principal accrediting body, the Higher Learning Commission, recognizes the growing demand for online courses and the need for their inclusion in regular department curricular review.
 Institutions seeking reaccreditation or new accreditation for online degrees are asked to demonstrate how they ensure quality in their distance programs.
-Additionally, in order for MSU to offer distance courses in other states, we must be authorized.
+Additionally, for MSU to offer distance courses in other states, we must be authorized.
 Our authorization comes from the North Dakota’s membership in NC-SARA (National Council for State Authorization Reciprocity Agreements.)
 MSU is eligible to take part in the SARA agreement because we sign a document stating that we are following C-RAC (Council of Regional Accrediting Commissions) guidelines for evaluating distance education.
 Included in these guidelines is a reference to regular online course review.

 Process

-• Department Periodic Review:
+• Department Faculty:

 • It is recommended that the department take this opportunity to review the content of their online courses in addition to the report sent by OIT.
-Content review areas could include, but are not limited to: adherence to minimum content specifications as per departmental assessment plans, comparison of campus courses and online courses with regard to comparable learning outcomes, evidence of academic rigor, and adherence to specific department requirements.
+Content review areas could include but are not limited to: adherence to minimum content specifications as per departmental assessment plans, comparison of campus courses and online courses with regard to comparable learning outcomes, evidence of academic rigor, and adherence to specific department requirements.
 A sample rubric is provided and the department periodic review of online courses should be completed by the end of the review semester.

 • Department Chair:

-Four-Year Periodic Review v.
-2018-1 [pdf]
+Periodic Review Beta Test [pdf]

-Schedule [pdf]
+Review Schedule [pdf]

 Additional Resources

-C-RAC Distance Education Guidelines
+C-RAC Distance Education Guidelines (NC-SARA website)

 HLC Reviewing Distance Delivery Guidelines